Nitheesh-Parkala/Amazon-Clone/README.md

 CSS has been employed to enhance the visual appearance of the website.
 With CSS, I have applied styles, such as colors, fonts, margins, and padding, to various elements of the web pages.
 This allows for a consistent and visually appealing design throughout the website.

-Overall, the project showcases a simplified representation of an Amazon-like website, demonstrating the use of HTML and CSS to create a user-friendly and visually engaging web interface.
+Overall, the project showcases a simplified representation of an Amazon-like website, demonstrating the use of HTML and CSS to create a user-friendly and visually engaging web interface